ucan-wg/invocation/README.md

 Many thanks to [Mark Miller](https://github.com/erights) for his [pioneering work](http://erights.org/talks/thesis/markm-thesis.pdf) on [capability systems](http://erights.org/).

-Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capabaility systems and the programming models that they enable.
+Thanks to [Christine Lemmer-Webber](https://github.com/cwebber) for the many conversations about capability systems and the programming models that they enable.

 Thanks to [Quinn Wilton](https://github.com/QuinnWilton) and [Marc-Antoine Parent](https://github.com/maparent) for their discussion of the distinction between declarations and directives.